poolll98/monday-e-commerce/Backend/EcommerceBackend/README.md

 }

 RESPONSE: {
-    "message": "Payment method correctly added to the User."
+    "message": "Payment method correctly added to the User.", "id": 1
 }

 - Now add also the following payment: